The Computer School Admissions

 We’ll host an Open House on November 21st, Tuesday, at 6 pm.
 We look forward to seeing you!

 *If you find that a tour date you’d like is full, check back closer to the tour date for open spots.

-*The evening Open House we’ll host in November (date tbd) will not require a reservation.
+*The evening Open House on November 21st does not require a reservation.

 If you have questions about our admissions process, please contact Sara Sloves at [email protected].

 If you have questions for the enrollment office, you can call 212.342.8300 and ask for Middle School Enrollment.

 There is large variety of report card formats and grading scales from our many sending schools, as well as differential quantity and insightfulness of commentary from individual teachers within and across schools.
 This information is carefully and holistically considered to determine overall scores.
 The two evaluation criteria are: